UniMath/agda-unimath/src/universal-algebra/homomorphisms-of-algebras.lagda.md

 ## Idea

-An algebra homomorphism from one algebra to another is a function between their underlying types such that all the structure is preserved.
+An {{#concept "algebra homomorphism" Agda=hom-Algebra}} from one [algebra](universal-algebra.algebras-of-theories.md) to another is a function between their underlying types such that all the structure is preserved.

 ## Definitions